MohitCode17/genai-course/README.md

   - Use tools or APIs (Acting)
   - Learn from results (Observation)

-➡️ Example: LangChain used ReAct-style prompts to make LLMs “agents”.

 #### ⚙️ Now (Modern LLMs like GPT-4, GPT-5, Claude, Gemini)

 - Modern models already have **built-in ReAct-style capabilities**.